 At the bottom end, the lowest 1% reports 0 / USD, while the bottom 5% is around 11,604 / USD.
 These levels reflect extremely limited income capacity.

-This gap between top and bottom is not small.
+This gap between the top and the bottom is not small.
 It spans hundreds of thousands of dollars.

 Mid-range or comparison section